Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 {{Your Name}}

 Is this success relevant to you?
-Let me know and I can show you how to crush it too.
+Let me know and I can show you how to replicate it.

 {{Your Name}}